DavidMercier/mtex/README.txt

 For an introduction, please have a look at the help first.
-If the toolbox is installed the help can be found in the MATLAB help window which can be opend by typing 'doc mtex'.
+If the toolbox is installed the help can be found in the MATLAB help window which can be opened by typing 'doc mtex'.
 For installation instructions, you can also refer to the file INSTALL in this directory.